join-monster/join-monster/docs/unions.md

 We can introduce a new column `"$type"` to not only provide a basis for a unique (composite) key, but also to disambiguate which object type each object should resolve to.
 This **will** address the uniqueness problem, but the actual hydrated data will not contain the `"$type"` (as it was not requested in the GraphQL query), so we cannot yet reference it in `resolveType`.
-Join Monster provides an optional `typeHint` property which is a column that will always appear in the hydrated data to help you implement `resolveType`.
+Join Monster provides an optional `alwaysFetch` property which forces that column to always appear in the hydrated data.
+You can use this to implement `resolveType`.

 ```js
 const Authored = new GraphQLUnionType({